Autonomous phase-sensitive radio-echo sounder theory#

 Overview#

-To be more specific, throughout each chirp, the radar continally compares the received signal and to the signal being tranmistted.
-Because the transmitted signal is increasing in frequency throughout the chirp and because the received signal was tranmitted upto 10’s of micro-seconds earlier than it is received, the recieved signal is always lower frequency than the transmitted signal.
-In fact, the difference in the frequencies of the two signals is linearly proportional to the time it took the received signal to travel to the reflector and back.
-Finally, if we know the speed of radio waves in the ice, we can use this travel time to compute the range to a reflector.
+To be more specific, throughout each chirp, the radar continually compares the received signal to the transmitted signal.
+Because the transmitted signal is increasing in frequency throughout the chirp and because the received signal was transmitted a short time earlier than it is received, the received signal is always lower frequency than the transmitted signal.
+In fact, the difference in the frequencies of the two signals is linearly proportional to the time it took the signal to travel to the reflector and back to the radar.
+Finally, if we know the speed of radio waves in the ice, we can use this travel time to compute the range to the reflector.

-We will demonstrate how this is done for the simple case of one reflector, before explaining how this pplies when there are multiple reflectors.
+We will demonstrate this for the simple case of one reflector, before explaining how it applies when there are multiple reflectors.

 import numpy as np